-Noble Gas Mass SPECTROMETRY Lab
+Noble Gas Mass Spectrometry Lab

-Our main analytical facility is the WUSTL Noble Gas Laboratory.
+Our main analytical facility is the WashU Noble Gas Laboratory.
 Noble gases are unique geochemical tracers, in that they do not participate in reaction chemistry.
 Rather, noble gas isotopic compositions are primarily affected by radioactive decay of assorted parent isotopes on a variety of timescales.

 High-temperature isotope geochemistry studies have long focused on radiogenic isotope systems, such as U-Pb, Rb-Sr, Sm-Nd and Hf-W. We expand the radiogenic isotope toolbox to include constraints from noble gas isotope systematics.
 Using state-of-the-art multicollector mass spectrometry, high-precision measurements may shed new light on topics such as the state of the early Earth, and chemical exchange between deep Earth and surface reservoirs.